Asian operators give Vegas casino titans run for their money

 By Farah Master and Ronald Grover

-MACAU/LAS VEGAS Billionaire Sheldon Adelson, who became one of the world's richest men by creating a casino empire in Las Vegas and Macau, is doubling down on his bets in Asia, the hottest gambling market on the planet where his Singapore operation made $1 billion the first year it was opened.
+MACAU/LAS VEGAS, April 17 Billionaire Sheldon Adelson, who became one of the world's richest men by creating a casino empire in Las Vegas and Macau, is doubling down on his bets in Asia, the hottest gambling market on the planet where his Singapore operation made $1 billion the first year it was opened.

 Speaking at the opening of his Sands Cotai Central on April 11, Adelson outlined plans to spend billions more developing casinos in Vietnam, Korea and Japan, in addition to the $35 billion he plans to spend on a Spanish casino-resort complex.

-Rivals Wynn Resorts (WYNN.O) and MGM Resorts (MGM.N) are also staking their own claims throughout Asia for growth.
+Rivals Wynn Resorts and MGM Resorts are also staking their own claims throughout Asia for growth.

 It's not all an American story however.
-Asian players like Malaysia's Genting (GENT.KL) (GENS.SI), Hong Kong-listed Galaxy Entertainment (0027.HK) and Melco Crown 6883.HK (0200.HK), are aggressively raising the ante as they expand on their home turf.
+Asian players like Malaysia's Genting , Hong Kong-listed Galaxy Entertainment and Melco Crown , are aggressively raising the ante as they expand on their home turf.

 RISE OF THE ASIAN TITAN